marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

       ]
     ]
 ```
 But wait...
 I've done all the code in the problem part...
 Why?
 Because we can still do better.
-Let me ask You...
+Let me ask you:
 1. How someone may now that the `/houses` endpoint does exist?
 How can we make sure that our API is discoverable?
 2. How can the consumer of the API know what is possible?

 This two questions are related, I just wanted to emphasize the importance of it.
 If the API consumer doesn't
 know the answers to this questions the only thing to do is to learn about it from the docs (like swagger), implement some
 logic on the frontend and pray that no one will do a breaking change.
-## 3. The solution
+## The solution
 Swagger?
 Yes, that's it.
 The blog post is over... :D Swagger provides a documentation of all endpoints,
 we can generate clients from OpenApi spec, but does it make our API discoverable?
 Let me bring my point of view here on
 discoverable vs documented: